google-research/google-research/scalable_shampoo/README.md

 ## Why is this even interesting?

-*   We are demonstrating improvements are both in steps to result, as well as wall-clock with a second-order method on a highly tuned baseline i.e practioners believe SGD-M variants are very strong baselines for ResNets with BatchNorm.
+*   Here we are demonstrating improvements both in steps to result, as well as wall-clock with a second-order method on a highly tuned baseline i.e practioners believe SGD-M variants are very strong baselines for ResNets with BatchNorm.
-*   We speculatively may be able to further extend the linear scaling regime to even larger batches, which we will do shortly.
+*   We speculatively maybe able to further extend the linear scaling regime to even larger batches, which we will do shortly.
 *   At larger batch sizes the overhead of computing inverse pth root will reduce further for fixed hardware allowing us to realize most of the gains from improved steps to convergence!
-*   Evidence that Shampoo works on both ResNet like models as well as Transformers.
+*   Presenting evidence that Shampoo works on both ResNet like models as well as Transformers.
 *   A working implementation of the procedure -- we noticed several reimplementations on GitHub that had issues with numerics or how algorithm is implemented, making them unlikely to work.